joelsjoyt/Animal-Classifier/README.md

 # Current build issues

-* Train function only works on Linux Machines (if you found it working on a Windows machine please let me know)
+* Train and test function only works on Linux Machines for now (if you found it working on a Windows machine please let me know)